DIY Touring: How To Plan A Music Tour And Make ItHappen

 The responsibility of negotiating ticket prices, could also be passed onto your booking agent.
 Remember, it’s in their interest to make the gig as profitable as possible so they can take their slice of commission.

 Make sure you have your merch ready!
+Merch is a massive part of how to plan a music tour, however, can be easily overlooked.
 Ideally, you would want to research band merch websites and try to sell some merch before the tour starts.
 The audience should be able to buy merch at the venue before the start of the show as well as during and after each show.
 Fans love wearing merch during the shows!
 Don’t forget about your music merch either.
 Stock up on CDs, LPs, anything new fans might want to purchase after the show.
 Most importantly, make sure you’ve got enough to last you the whole tour.
-Merchandise is a good source of income, you don’t want to miss out on the opportunity to sell to a buzzing crowd before/after a gig!
+Merchandise is a good source of income.
+You don’t want to miss out on the opportunity to sell to a buzzing crowd before/after a gig!

 What should you do during and after the tour?